miking-lang/miking/README.md

 | (_, _) -> 1
 ```

 is order-dependent; any change in pattern order changes which match-arm is executed.
 To express this in an order-independent manner we `&` every pattern with the inverse (`!`) of the union (`|`) of the previous patterns.
-If we pretent for a moment that OCaml supports `&` and `!` in patterns they could then be written as:
+If we pretend for a moment that OCaml supports `&` and `!` in patterns they could then be written as:

 ```ocaml
 match (opt1, opt2) with